 Choosing a Tomahawk

 Finding that magic ‘fit’ can take a long time.
 So before you go out and spend on a tomahawk perhaps try out a few first – either ask friends nicely or try some at a quality store.
-It’ s important to check out the feel of the tomahawk before committing.
+It’s important to check out how it feels before committing.
 You want it to be a long and happy relationship.

 Most times you are going to be using the tomahawk in a survival situation which would include pretty much everything from splitting kindling, chopping meat, digging, piercing metal or hacking loose iron sheeting blown off houses in a tornado/hurricane, getting through obstacles – either chopping through underbrush or doors, notching and about a hundred other things.
 To understand what is needed we’ll look at 8 tips for choosing a tomahawk but first lets look at the anatomy of the tomahawk.